 Compulsory Attendance Notice

-Regular school attendance is essential for a student to make the most of his or her education-to benefit from teacher-led and school activities, to build each day’s learning on the previous day’s and to grow as an individual.
-Absences from class may result in serious disruption of a student’s mastery of the instructional materials; therefore, the student and parent should make every effort to avoid unnecessary absences.
+Regular school attendance is essential for a student to make the most of his or her education, to benefit from teacher-led and school activities, to build each day’s learning on the previous day’s experiences, and to grow as an individual.
+Absences from class may result in serious disruption of a student’s mastery of instructional materials; therefore, the student and parent should make every effort to avoid unnecessary absences.

 Age 19 and Older